-Number of GC Clause Amendments of, and Supplements to, Clauses in the General Conditions of Contract otherwise delete.
-The Bonus is usually numerically equal to the liquidated damages.]
-GCC 49.1 The Advance Payments shall be: $[insert amount(s)]$ and shall be paid to the Contra than $[insert date(s)]$.
+Number of GC Clause Amendments of, and Supplements to, Clauses in the General Conditions of Contract GCC 49.1 The Advance Payments shall be: [insert amount(s)] and shall be paid to the Contractor no later than [insert date(s)] .
 GCC 50.1 The Performance Security amount is [insert amount(s) denominated in the types and proportions of the currencies in which the Contract Price is payable, or in a freely convertible currency acceptable to the Procuring Entity] (a) Performance Security - Bank Guarantee: in the amount(s) of [insert related figure(s)] percent of the Accepted Contract Amount and in the same currency(ies) of the Accepted Contract Amount. (b) Performance Security - Performance Bond: in the amount(s) of [insert related figure(s)] percent of the Accepted Contract Amount and in the same currency(ies) of the Accepted Contract Amount.
-E. Finishing the Contract GCC 56.1 The date by which operating and maintenance manuals are required is [insert date].
+E. Finishing the e Contract GCC 56.1 The date by which operating and maintenance manuals are required is [insert date].
 The date by which "as built" drawings are required is [insert date].
 GCC 56.2 The amount to be withheld for failing to produce "as built" drawings and/or operating and maintenance manuals by the date required in GCC 58.1 is [insert amount in local currency] .
 GCC 57.2 (g) The maximum number of days is: [insert number; consistent with Clause 47.1 on liquidated damages].
 GCC 58.1 The percentage to apply to the value of the work not completed, representing the Procuring Entity's additional cost for completing the Works, is [insert percentage] .